 While the tofu marinades, now we can prepare the vegetables.
 Chop the bell peppers so that the pieces are about 1″ squares.
 Cut the onions into thick wedges.
 Because all the vegetables will shrink as they cook, aim for chopping slightly larger pieces.

 For this recipe, I use canned pineapple since I also use the juice in the Teriyaki Sauce.
 The downside is that canned pineapple pieces tend to be a bit small.
 If you prefer, use fresh pineapple and cut it into pieces slightly bigger than 1 inch around.

-Step Three – Assemble and Cook
+Step Four – Assemble and Cook

 Once your tofu is ready, you can assemble your skewers.
 Each skewer should have 3 pieces of tofu, 3-4 pieces of bell pepper, and 1-2 pieces of pineapple to evenly divide into eight kebabs.